Giveth/giveth-docs/dapps/testingGIVeconomy.md

 ---

 Don’t forget to participate in the Platform Circle’s weekly meetings to stay in the loop.
-Read up on our Development Contributor’s guide (ADD LINK) for all the information you need to become a regular contributor to Giveth Development & Testing.
+Read up on our [Development Contributor’s guide](./contributors) for all the information you need to become a regular contributor to Giveth Development & Testing.